Saturday, January 7, 2017

 courtesy of Daniel Vallee

-Documenting the actual restoration is an important task and takes a number of folks throughout the year to take the time to capture moments for the Narcissus file.
+Documenting the actual restoration is an important task and takes several folks throughout the year to take the time to capture moments for the Narcissus file.

 Early in 2016, lead restoration technician, Donald Curry, measured and